technicalmachine/fractal-docs/README.md

 We would like to use the metadata of a program to suggest alternate parts that may be cheaper, easier to source, or more efficient than what's currently in use.

 #### Schematic and PCB Generation
-If the parts data, extracted from the firmware files, are known, generating part models, schematics, and PCBs becomes an extremely complicated problem of datasheet parsing.
+In addition to firmware drivers, Fractal components can bundle part parametrics extracted from datasheets, 3D models, reference schematics, and PCB layouts.

 #### Manufacturing
-Once gerber files (exported from the PCB design) are available, Fractal will search for the best of known PCB manufacturers and assembly houses to find the best candidate for the job.
+Once Gerber files (exported from the PCB design) are available, Fractal will search for the best of known PCB manufacturers and assembly houses to find the best candidate for the job.
 This is currently a very hands-on, relationship-based process but we'd like to eventually automate it (much like travel agents have been made largely obselete).
 This is very, very far off.

 ### So how does this complex, naive, never-gonna-work project actually do those things?